Cape Town Museums - World Guide to Cape Town

 Recently established, this museum serves as a memorial to District Six, an area which has now completely vanished.
 Originally a lively area populated by merchants, labourers and immigrants, events in the 20th century threw the district into chaos.
 Forced resettlements led to the community's final demise in 1982.
 The District Six Museum tells its story through photographs, written and recorded stories of former residents, and reconstructions of the homes that once stood there.

-Cape Town museum open: Monday - 09:00 to 15:00, Tuesday to Saturday - 09:00 to 16:00
+Open hours: Monday - 09:00 to 15:00, Tuesday to Saturday - 09:00 to 16:00

-Cape Town Museums: Gold of Africa Museum - 96 Strand Street, City Bowl, Cape Town, South Africa, ZA
+Address: 96 Strand Street, City Bowl, Cape Town, South Africa, ZA

 Tel: +27 021 405 1540